 World Energy Leaders' Dialogues

-World Energy Leaders’ Summits are private, high-level forums designed specifically for global and regional energy leaders.
-These exclusive gatherings aim to spark dialogue on the critical issues affecting energy transition management and provide a platform to share best practices, clarify priorities for action and realise new opportunities for collaboration.
+World Energy Leaders’ Dialogues are private, high-calibre events designed and curated for our global energy leadership community.
+These exclusive gatherings are a platform to spark dialogue on the critical energy issues affecting all sectors, industries, societies and the planet, with peer-to-peer exchange that clarify action priorities and realise new opportunities for collaboration.

-The Summits build on the World Energy Council’s unique ability to convene a powerful community and facilitate leadership discussion on a whole energy system transition.
+The Dialogues build on the World Energy Council’s unique ability to convene a powerful community and facilitate leadership discussion on a whole energy system transition.
 Conventional thinking is challenged and new strategies and solutions are explored.
-The Summits typically make use of the Council’s well-respected Energy Transition Toolkit to guide themes and open debate.
+The Dialogues typically make use of the Council’s well-respected Energy Transition Toolkit to guide themes and open debate.